 Orel's poetry has appeared in numerous reviews and anthologies, most prominently in Oberon Poetry, where she won a first honorable mention from the Pulitzer prize-winning poet Louis Simpson, subsequent honorable mentions, and first prize in the 2010 and 2020 contests.
 Her 2010 winner, selected by the poet L. S. Asekoff, is "Listening to My Favorite Things from the Best of John Coltrane," also published in the anthology, The Poeming Pigeon:Poems About Music, in 2016.
 It is posted on this website, along with "Boxes," her 2020 Oberon winner (judge, poet and short story writer, Philip Asaph).
 Another poem that first appeared in Oberon, "My Father Beyond the Pale," won commended status in the Second Light Live Poetry Competition, 2016, published in Great Britain in November of that year.
 Her poetry has also appeared in Spoon River Poetry Review, Poetry Bay, Light Poetry Magazine, Lighten Up Online, New Verse News, Socialism and Democracy, and in the chapbook, What Remains (Finishing Line Press, 2011).

 Recent poetry for children has appeared in Spider Magazine and Better Than Starbucks! https://anthonywatkins.wixsite.com/btsjul2020/poetry-for-children.
-"Bees," was selected for a permanent museum installation in a British museum of natural history, opening soon.
+"Bees," was selected for a permanent museum installation in the Beezantium, an exhibit at The Newt in Somerset, UK, that opened in 2021.

 A Thousand Peaks, Poems from China (with Siyu Liu), a book of translations and history, was selected for the New York Public Library’s Books for the Teen Age, 2003 list.
 Two Sticks is on Bank Street College of Education’s Best Children’s Books of the Year 2008 list.
 Thelonious Mouse (Farrar, Straus & Giroux, 2011) her second, highly-praised collaboration with the illustrator, Anne Wilsdorf, was the winner of the Crystal Kite Award, 2012, for SCBWI, NY Metro region.
 Her book for teachers, Metaphors & Similes You Can Eat and Twelve More Poetry Writing Lessons (Scholastic, 2003), includes some of her children's poetry.
 It has inspired thousands of wonderful poems from children in grades 4-8 and, quite possibly, a few picture books written by adults.